TESS Stellar Rotation up to 80 days in the Southern Continuous Viewing Zone: Rotation Periods of TESS Stars

 We obtained \nspoc\ TESS-SPOC stars with reliable periods and \ntasoc\ reliable TASOC periods.
 These combine for a total of \nperiods\ unique targets, \nboth\ of which overlap between the two samples.
 We discuss the overlap sample in Section~\ref{sec:comparison}.
 The rotation periods up to 80 days, their photometric amplitudes, selected spectroscopic parameters, and associated flags are presented in Table~\ref{tab:periods}.
 We also list the stellar parameters for the \nnorot\ rotationally non-detected stars in Table~\ref{tab:norot}.
 For stars with periods from both TESS-SPOC and TASOC data, we favored the TESS-SPOC period in the final table due to the light curves having twice the duration as the TASOC light curves.
-We note that while the CNN estimated periods longer than 80 days that passed the uncertainty cut, this regime is highly contaminated by obviously spurious detections.
+We note that while the CNN estimated periods longer than 80 days that passed the uncertainty cut, this regime is highly contaminated by spurious detections. {These stars' light curves comprise a mixture of relatively flat signals, signals in which the systematics still dominate despite our light corrections, and weak or short-lived rotation signals, perhaps from rapidly evolving active regions}.
 We leave the vetting of periods longer than 80 days to future work, and for now we consider only shorter periods to be reliable.
 Figure~\ref{fig:lightcurves} shows a small selection of light curves for which we obtained periods.
 The periods are plotted against TIC effective temperature in Figure~\ref{fig:ptgrid} to illustrate, for the first time, the distribution of main sequence stellar rotation periods longer than 13 days in TESS.